Income Taxes

 | Year Ended December 31, |

-For the years ended December 31, 2025, 2024 and 2023, the Company’s effective tax rate varies from the U.S. Federal statutory tax rate due to its organizational structure, state and local taxes inclusive of updates in its state and local deferred tax rate and valuation allowances for deferred tax benefits the Company does not believe are more likely than not to be realized.
-The Company accounts for the Global Intangible Low-Taxed Income tax expense in the period in which it is incurred.
+For the years ended December 31, 2024, 2023 and 2022, the Company’s effective tax rate varies from the U.S. Federal statutory tax rate due to its organizational structure, state and local taxes inclusive of updates in its state and local deferred tax rate and valuation allowances for deferred tax benefits the Company does not believe are more likely than not to be realized.

-Rocket Limited Partnership is a partnership for U.S. federal tax purposes and in most applicable jurisdictions for state and local income tax purposes.
-As a partnership, Rocket Limited Partnership is not subject to U.S. federal and certain state and local income taxes.
-Any taxable income or loss generated by Rocket Limited Partnership is passed through and included in the taxable income or loss of its members, including Rocket Companies, in accordance with the terms of the limited partner agreement of Rocket Limited Partnership.
-Rocket Companies is a C Corporation and is subject to U.S. federal, state and local income taxes with respect to its allocable share of any taxable income of Rocket Limited Partnership.
+Rocket Companies owns a portion of the units of Holdings, which is treated as a partnership for U.S. federal tax purposes and in most applicable jurisdictions for state and local income tax purposes.
+The remaining portion of Holdings is owned by the LLC Members.
+As a partnership, Holdings is not subject to U.S. federal and certain state and local income taxes.
+Any taxable income or loss generated by Holdings is passed through and included in the taxable income or loss of its members, including Rocket Companies, in accordance with the terms of the operating agreement of Holdings (the “Holdings Operating Agreement”).
+Rocket Companies is a C Corporation and is subject to U.S. federal, state and local income taxes with respect to its allocable share of any taxable income of Holdings.

-Several subsidiaries of Rocket Limited Partnership, such as Rocket Mortgage, Rocket Close and other subsidiaries, are single member LLC entities.
-As single member LLCs of Rocket Limited Partnership, all taxable income or loss generated by these subsidiaries passes through and is included in the income or loss of Rocket Limited Partnership.
+Several subsidiaries of Holdings, such as Rocket Mortgage, Rocket Close and other subsidiaries, are single member LLC entities.
+As single member LLCs of Holdings, all taxable income or loss generated by these subsidiaries passes through and is included in the income or loss of Holdings.
 A provision for state and local income taxes is required for certain jurisdictions that tax single member LLCs as regarded entities.
-Other subsidiaries of Rocket Limited Partnership, such as RTIC, LMB Mortgage Services and others, are treated as C Corporations and separately file and pay taxes apart from Rocket Limited Partnership in various jurisdictions including but not limited to U.S. federal, state, local and Canada.
+Other subsidiaries of Holdings, such as Rocket Title Insurance Company, LMB Mortgage Services and others, are treated as C Corporations and separately file and pay taxes apart from Holdings in various jurisdictions including U.S. federal, state, local and Canada.

 | | | | | | | | | | | |